Jan Juc Surf Life Saving Club beach access ramp

 The design life of the structure is a minimum of 25 years, with softwood handrails requiring replacement after approximately 15 years.
 Similar structures and materials have recently been put into place at the Wye River Surf Lifesaving Club and our Anglesea Family Caravan Park.
 These new structures have been working effectively and have received positive feedback from local communities.

-Feedback from key project stakeholders will help to inform the final design, which is expected to be completed in September 2022.
+Feedback from key project stakeholders will help to inform the final design, which is expected to be completed mid to late 2023.

 What engagement has been done to date

 In July – August 2022, key project stakeholders and partners will be engaged to provide input into the Jan Juc beach access ramp concept design.
-Feedback will inform the final design, which is expected to be completed in September 2022.
+Feedback will inform the final design, which is expected to be completed mid to late 2023.

 Draft Point Impossible to Jan Juc Masterplan